 Cybersecurity for smart manufacturing is holistic.
 Successful change efforts do not require Six Sigma to integrate visibility between Information Technology (IT) and Operational Technology (OT).
 These changes in human behavior occur when everyone is working toward a better result.

 Industry 4.0 manufacturing gives you access to the real-time data and insights you need to make smarter, faster decisions about your business and supply chain.
-The integration of advanced computing to manage and optimize manufacturing processes with the Internet of Things (IoT), cloud computing, data analytics, artificial intelligence (AI), machine learning, IT, and OT.
+Integrating advanced computing to manage and optimize manufacturing processes with the Internet of Things (IoT), cloud computing, data analytics, artificial intelligence (AI), machine learning, IT, and OT.

-To realize the efficiencies and profitability of smart manufacturing investments, securing data assets from disclosure and disruption is critical.
+Securing data assets from disclosure and disruption is critical to realize the efficiencies and profitability of smart manufacturing investments.
 Most manufacturing customers expect their sensitive information to be protected from theft, disclosure, or misuse.
 Will your customers overlook indiscretions that break trust?

-Data security in manufacturing varies significantly from application security to identity and access management.
+Manufacturing data security varies significantly from application security to identity and access management.
 Information security in manufacturing is not as many vendors try to convince you.
 The best practice, point and click, everyone is doing it, one size fits all lack of critical thinking continues to plague the manufacturing industry.

 Manufacturing Security Solutions